akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice shook her head.
 "The agisters will strip the very shoes from a horse for a 'grazing tax,' and the foresters bleed a man for merely looking at a deer.
 Besides, the Reeve has a large, hungry family.
 Goosie would end up in his pot before they even saw the forest."

 She looked at the charcoal basket by the hearth—the same basket she'd carried Goosie home in over ten years ago.
-The nurse's words echoed: *Only the King or God*.
+The nurse’s words echoed: *Only the King or God*.

-She looked at her father's tired face, at the way his hand still rested on his chest.
+She looked at her father’s tired face, at the way his hand still rested on his chest.
 And just like that, she knew what she must do.

 "Father, I'll take her.
 I'll walk the old Roman road and blend with the charcoal-bearers.
 Goosie can hide in a basket on my hip."
 She paused.
-"Besides, I'm on the King's business if anyone asks."
+"Besides, I'm on the King’s business if anyone asks."

 Harold studied her face.
 For a moment, something flickered in his eyes—the old sharpness, the man who had ridden with kings.

 "Your mother would have been proud of you."

-Beatrice's throat tightened.
+Beatrice’s throat tightened.
 She set down the basket—Goosie honked—and hugged him fierce and quick.
 He felt thinner and more frail than he should.

 "Perhaps I should go," he murmured into her hair.